-Manual Transmission ATV Components
+What are the Manual Transmission ATV Components?

 - Shifter: The foot shifter is located next to your left foot.
 This is what you will use to shift gears up or down using your foot.
 You will only shift gears with the clutch lever pulled in.

-- Throttle: The throttle lever is located on the right hand grip.
+- Throttle: The throttle lever is located on the right-hand grip.
 You will use your thumb to press the lever to give the ATV some gas to allow you to accelerate.

-- Hand Brake: The hand brake is located in front of the throttle on the right hand grip.
+- Hand Brake: The hand brake is located in front of the throttle on the right-hand grip.
 This brake will activate the front tires only.

 - Foot Brake: The foot brake is located next to your right foot.
 This brake is used for the rear tires only.